Küstendorf: Village

 Küstendorf is a word play on German "dorf" (village) and Kusturica's nickname, "Kusta".
 Also, "Küste" is German for coast.
 Kusturica has also been known to call it Mećavnik, which is the name of the neighbouring village.

 Küstendorf has a library, named the Ivo Andrić Library and an artist gallery named Macola in honor of sculptor Dragan Jovićević (it was previously known as Anika, after a character from Ivo Andrić's prose).

 There is the Stanley Kubrick Theater, a sports hall, a restaurant, a cake shop, as well as a souvenir shop and finally.
 The main house, which houses a cinema-hall in the cellar, a living room, a guest room, a closed yard, a swimming pool, a gymnasium, a sauna and private rooms for the Kusturica family.
 The middle of the village marks the Serbian-Orthodox Church dedicated to Holy Sava.

 Nearby is also a ski slope with four trails, as well as a hotel named Mladost (Youth).

 The streets in the village bear the names of various individuals that Kusturica holds in high esteem or finds to be personally significant: Nikola Tesla, Ernesto "Che" Guevara, Diego Maradona, Miodrag Petrović Čkalja, Federico Fellini, Ingmar Bergman, Joe Strummer, Novak Djokovic, and Ivo Andrić, after whom the main street is named.

 Film and music festival

 Since 2008, the village hosts the annual Küstendorf Film and Music Festival, which showcases films and music from all around the world.
 The festival is known for not having a red carpet as well as none of the popular Hollywood festival artifacts.

 In 2010, it was visited by actor Johnny Depp.
 During his visit, a statue dedicated to him was unveiled.

-Due to the COVID-19 pandemic the festival wasn't hosted in the year 2021.
-The festival was held in 2022 from May 6 until May 10.
+Due to the COVID-19 pandemic the festival was not hosted in the year 2021.